-To make the slime up you simply pour in your glitter or confetti, add in the slime powder, then add the toy surprise and fill the pot with water to the first line.
+To make the slime up you simply pour in your glitter or confetti, add in the slime powder, then add the toy surprise.
+Then you fill the pot with water up to the first line.

 The next step was to close the lid and shake the pot for 30 seconds.
 I did get better results with the pots that I shook a bit harder and slightly over 30 seconds than the ones the kids shook.
 So I would recommend fast shaking.

 You then have to leave the slime for 5 minutes, this was the hard bit for my son as he was keen to see inside straight away.
 Once the 5 minutes are up it was easy to gently pull out of the pot.